CassandreWoj/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/rapport.md

 ## Tâche 3 - Le drainage des connexions (drain mode)

+**3.1 Open a browser on your machine.**

+**3.2 Navigate to http://192.168.42.42.
+You will reach one of the two nodes.
+Let's assume it is s1 but in your case, it could be s2 as the balancing strategy is roundrobin.**

+**3.3 Refresh the page.
+You should get the same result except that the sessionViews counter is incremented.**

+**3.4 Refresh multiple times the page and verify that you continue to reach the same node and see the sessionViews counter increased.**

+**3.5 In a different tab, open HAProxy's statistics report page at http://192.168.42.42:1936 and take a look.**

 ## Tâche 4 - Le mode dégradé avec Round Robin

 ## Tâche 5 - Les stratégies de load balancing